CharlesCarley/HackComputer/README.md

 #### CompileUtils

-Utilities that tie together the syntax analyzer and the code generator
+Houses the parse tree and other utilities that tie together the syntax analyzer and the code generator.

 #### CodeGenerator

 #### Compiler

 Is the compiler that ties together the whole system into a single executable file that can be executed with the computer executable.

 ### Bindings